 Structural Engineers Expanding Role

 As solar energy technology becomes more prevalent, the role of structural engineers in the design and implementation of solar panel systems is expanding.
-Engineers must keep up-to-date with the latest engineering principles, standards, and codes in order to provide effective and safe solar energy solutions.
-This includes understanding the ASCE 7 guidelines, complying with international codes such as the IRC and IBC, and staying informed about SEAOC recommendations.
-By doing so, engineers can contribute to the growth and development of solar energy infrastructure and promote a more sustainable future.
+Engineers must keep up-to-date with the latest engineering principles, standards, and codes to provide effective and safe solar energy solutions.
+That means knowing the ASCE 7 guidelines, following the big codes, like the IRC and IBC, and keeping up with what SEAOC puts out.
+When engineers do all that, they’re not just ticking boxes—they’re helping solar grow and making the whole push toward a sustainable future actually work.

 Solar Panel System Design and Installation